Beginning an exercise routine can often be quite daunting.

 For example, you can train specifically for

 Each of these fitness attributes isn’t mutually exclusive, and there is often some overlap between them.
 In other words, certain types of exercise programs can train multiple categories at the same time.

 TAKE HOME POINTS

 In order to make successful progress towards your fitness goals, you must continue to provide your body a new progressive stimulus.

 Each training session should have a small, yet measurable change from the prior session.

-The next principle of exercise that we will discuss is the concept of training versus working out, as we previously described in The Most Powerful Benefit Of Exercising.
+The next principle of exercise that we will discuss is the concept of training versus working out.

 Training is a dedicated effort, designed to accomplish a well-defined goal.

 Many people go to the gym and just ‘work out’- aimlessly performing a random assortment of exercises in an unscheduled manner.

 If you want to make your goals a reality, you cannot just ‘wing it.’
 You need to have a well thought out plan that will get you closer to your pre-defined goal.